fiatjaf/noflux-website/content/docs/pocket.md

 ![Pocket Authorization](/images/pocket_3.png)

-After the authorization is given, Miniflux will fetch the *Pocket Access Token* for you.
+After the authorization is given, Noflux will fetch the *Pocket Access Token* for you.

 If you prefer to fetch *Pocket Access Token* manually, the process is described in [Pocket's developer documentation](https://getpocket.com/developer/docs/authentication).